digitaltembo/readings/_posts/2014-01-01-The-Voyage-of-the-Dawn-Treader-(Chronicles-of-Narnia,-#3).md

 ---
-title: "The Voyage of the Dawn Treader (Chronicles of Narnia, #3)"
+title: "The Voyage of the Dawn Treader"
+subtitle: "(Chronicles of Narnia, #3)"
 author: C.S.
 Lewis
 authorSort: Lewis, C.S.
 pageCount: 248